Efficient Agent Training for Computer Use: Method

 \subsection{Trajectory Boost}

 After thought completion, we obtain comprehensive human trajectories with explicit thought processes.
-While these trajectories already serve as valuable agent training samples, we further enhance their diversity through a simple but effective approach called \textbf{Trajectory Boost}, which synthesizes diverse alternative action decisions for each step of the trajectory.
+While these trajectories already serve as valuable agent training samples, we further augment them through a simple but effective approach called \textbf{Trajectory Boost}, which synthesizes diverse alternative action decisions for each step of the trajectory.

-The key insight behind Trajectory Boost is that computer use tasks inherently allow for multiple valid solution pathways.
+The motivation behind Trajectory Boost is that computer use tasks inherently allow for multiple valid solution pathways.
 Consequently, at any given step, several reasonable actions supported by rational thought processes may exist, extending beyond the single solution adopted by human annotators.
-To capture this inherent diversity, we employ a frontier computer use agent, Claude 3.7 Sonnet, to generate these alternative action decisions.
+To capture this inherent diversity, we utilize a frontier computer use agent model, Claude 3.7 Sonnet, to generate single-step alternative action decisions.
 Its long-horizon planning capabilities, advanced reasoning patterns, and broad knowledge of computer use enable it to generate thought processes and actions that are highly informative and valuable, thereby substantially enhancing the richness and diversity of our trajectory data.

 Specifically, we recognize that each step in a human trajectory captures an \textit{environment snapshot} of the computer, providing the necessary information for both humans and agents to make decisions.
 For step $k$ on a human trajectory with observation $o_k$, thought process $t_k$, action $a_k$ and task description $T$, the \textit{environment snapshot} is $<T,o_k, h_k>$, where the history context $h_k = (t_1, a_1, t_2, a_2, \dots, t_{k-1}, a_{t-1})$ is constructed with previous human steps.
 We input this \textit{environment snapshot} to Claude 3.7 Sonnet instantiate in the PC Agent-E scaffold (\autoref{sec: agent training}), and sample multiple single-step action decisions $(t_k'$, $a_k')$ from it.
-Prompt used are shown in Appendix~\ref{appendix: traj boost}.
+Prompts used are shown in Appendix~\ref{appendix: traj boost}.
 In practice, we sample 9 action decisions in parallel.
-This produces a \textbf{Traj Tree}, as shown in~\autoref{fig:trajboost}, with human trajectory forming the main trunk and the augmented action decisions branching off as leaf nodes.
+This produces a \textbf{\textit{Traj Tree}}, as shown in Figure~\ref{fig:trajboost}, with human trajectory forming the main trunk and the augmented action decisions branching off as leaf nodes.
 These sampled action decisions from Claude 3.7 Sonnet are not executed in real computer environments, but serve as important augmented data for later agent training.